Up All Night: 4 Common Sleep Disorders that Might Affect You

 Many people go into sleep clinics to deal with obstructive sleep apnea, though many others simply don’t know that they are suffering from it.
 This condition is characterised by the sufferer stopping breathing for several seconds due to an obstruction in their upper respiratory system.

 Partial blockage and result in snoring while full blockage can cause a stoppage in breathing altogether.
-One way that you can deal with this is with a device like My CPAP Sleep Apnea Machine.
 This can be a very problematic condition which can lead to more serious consequences than simply tiredness.

 Restless Leg Syndrome